smurf0969/AHU-Walkaround/README.md

 # <img width="50px" height="50px" src="logo_small.png" alt="Logo"/> AHU-Walkaround ![Build status](https://build.appcenter.ms/v0.1/apps/e685da99-3861-40df-ac88-20c52000ae39/branches/master/badge)
-Android application for performing regular quick checks on AHU ventilation plants/units
+Android application for performing regular quick checks on AHU ventilation plants/units and producing a pdf report for managers to act on and action remedial works.
+This is a work in progress.

 ## Installation
 Installation of the app is via automatic updates or the app can be directly downloaded from the Microsoft Visual Stuio App Center.
 [App Center Download Page](https://install.appcenter.ms/users/smurf0969/apps/ahuwalkaround_android/distribution_groups/public)

 > ### Configuration
 > AHU's can be added and removed in edit mode.
 > To switch between modes you must turn on or off edit mode in the settings then restart the app.
+>
 > Currently to add/remove new buildings needs to be done manually by editing buildings.json file.
 > #### buildings.json
 > ```
 > [